 When does it take place?

-The Transition Review period will take place between weeks 1 and 6 of semester 2.
-In 2014, this is between 13 January and 21 February.
+The Transition Review period will take place between weeks 2 and 7 of Semester 2.
+In 2016, it should be completed by 26 February.

 Who does it involve?

 Transition Review is compulsory for all new entrant undergraduate students (including direct entry students who have entered later years of study).
 The Review will be completed by your Personal Tutor.
 Joint Honours students will have their Transition Review tutorial with their Personal Tutor from their home school or department.

 How it works